 “Fleet Operator” means an entity that owns or operates one or more Forklifts to fulfill operational needs of said entity or to fulfill contractual obligations of said entity to a person or organization in California.
 A Dealer or Rental Agency is also a Fleet Operator for Forklifts that are not within its Revenue Fleet.

+“Fleet Portion” means a part of a Fleet for which daily operations and dispatching are managed by a different Responsible Official because it is part of a different subsidiary, division, or other organizational substructure of a parent company, corporation, or agency, which owns or controls the operations of the subsidiary, division, or organizational substructure, and the parent company, corporation, or agency elects to have some or all the Fleet Portions report separately.
+However, the total number of LSI Forklifts and Zero-Emission Forklifts (ZEF) under Common Ownership or Control of the parent company, corporation, or agency determines the fleet size.

+”Forest Crop Preparation Services” means milling, peeling, producing particleboard and medium density fiberboard, and producing woody landscape materials and other related activities that fall within the United States Census Bureau NAICS definition for Industries 321113 (Sawmills) and 321219 (Reconstituted Wood Product Manufacturing),” as published in the North American Industry Classification System − United States, 2007.

+“Forest Operations” means (1) In-Field. (a) Forest fire prevention activities performed by public agencies, including, but not limited to, construction and maintenance of roads, fuel breaks, firebreaks, and fire hazard abatement, or (b) cutting or removal or both of timber, other solid wood products, including Christmas trees, and biomass from forestlands for commercial purposes, together with all the work incidental thereto, including, but not limited to, construction and maintenance of roads, fuel breaks, firebreaks, stream crossings, landings, skid trails, beds for falling trees, fire hazard abatement, and site preparation that involves disturbance of soil or burning of vegetation following forest removal activities, or (2) Forest Crop Preparation Services.
+Forest Operations do not include conversion of forestlands to other land uses, such as residential or commercial developments.
+For purposes of this regulation, a Forklift that is used by its operator for both forest and other operations is considered to be a Forklift engaged in Forest Operations, only if over half of its annual operating hours are for Forest Operations.

 “Forklift” means a self-propelled industrial truck whose primary purpose is to lift, transport, and stack loads using forks or other attachment mounted in place of forks.

 “Forklift Capacity” means the lift capacity of a specific Forklift determined by the manufacturer, in units of weight, as inscribed on the Forklift’s nameplate.
 The Forklift Capacity used for determining regulatory applicability shall be the lowest lift capacity derived using a load center equal to or greater than 600 millimeters or 24 inches, as applicable.
 If the lift capacity of the specific Forklift has not been determined at a load center equal to or greater than 600 millimeters (or 24 inches), the lowest lift capacity inscribed on the nameplate shall be used to determine regulatory applicability instead.

+“In-Field Forklift” means a Forklift used more than 50% of its annual operating hours in either Agricultural Operations or Forest Operations, or a combination of the two, not including operating hours in Crop Preparation Services.

-“Large Fleet” means a Fleet, other than an Agricultural Crop Preparation Services Fleet, that consists of 26 or more LSI Forklifts and ZEFs, combined at any point during the calendar year.
+“Large Fleet” means a Fleet, other than a Crop Preparation Services Fleet, that consists of 26 or more LSI Forklifts and ZEFs, combined at any point during the calendar year.